ahwayakchih/docker-nodejs-app/README.md

 ```

 It will take a while to finish, because it needs to build node.js from sources.
-After that, all commands will reuse this pre-build image, and you can find it and remove it later with regular `docker` commands.
+After that, all commands will reuse this pre-build image, and you can find it and remove it later with regular `docker` and `podman` commands.

-## Usage
+## Usage (docker)

 Next try single-run "session".
 Go to your node.js application directory and run: